oceanprotocol-archive/predict-eth/examples/ready-submit-eth-ocean-data-linear-model.md

 *This is an example of how a full submission looks like -- you can actually use it to participate!*

 **The Mission of Ocean Protocol is democratize data.**

 **This competition is part of our effort to help people understand the value of data and how to use it to their advantage.**

 In this example we will focus on predicting the Ether (ETH) price at a selected hour of the day.

 Remember:
--  You do not have to win, just make a good submission.
+-  You do not have to win, just make a full submission (like this one)
 -  This competition is ongoing, you can always improve your submission in the next edition.
 -  Also, have you ever considered that you might have a career in Data Science?
-You can even include this experience in your CV.
+Start by adding this experience to your CV.
 It's a start...

 ---

-Here is a full detailed explanation of what to do and how a full submission looks like.
+Here is a detailed explanation of what to do and how a complete submission looks like.

 A few remarks:
 - The code presented here is repetitive and does not benefit from neither Python's nor Pandas methods.